fiskl-accounting/help-docs/docs/Settings-Configurations/tax-settings.md

 ### 3. Tax ID/VAT numbers

 In this section, you can manage your Tax IDs (also referred to as Tax Agency numbers).
-Each ``Tax ID`` is associated with:
+Each `Tax ID` is associated with:

 - Country
 - Currency
 - Specific taxes

+When you create a new tax number, a corresponding `Liability` account in the `Chart of Accounts` will be created.

 ## Setting up taxes